canjs/canjs/index.md

 {% endhighlight %}

 `window` now has a reference to the control which keeps the `tooltipInstance` and everything the tooltip instance might reference in memory.
-CanJS overwrites each libraries element remove functionality to check for and destroy controls.
+CanJS overwrites each library's element remove functionality to [destroy](#can_control-destroy) controls.
 Destroying a control unbinds all of its event handlers, removing any memory leaks auto-magically.

 __A model store that does not leak__